ddev/ddev-drupal-solr/README.md

 ## Installation on Drupal 9

 1.`ddev get drud/ddev-drupal9-solr && ddev restart`
-2. You may need to install the relevant Drupal requirements: `ddev composer require drush/drush:* drupal/search_api_solr`
+1. You may need to install the relevant Drupal requirements: `ddev composer require drush/drush:* drupal/search_api_solr`
-3. Enable the Search API Solr Search Defaults module: `ddev drush en -y search_api_solr_defaults`.
+1. Enable the Search API Solr Search Defaults module: `ddev drush en -y search_api_solr_defaults`.
 (If it can't be enabled due to the "article" content type not existing, you can just create a search_api_solr server manually.)
-4. Edit the enabled search_api server named `default_solr_server` at `admin/config/search/search-api/server/default_solr_server/edit`
+1. Edit the enabled search_api server named `default_solr_server` at `admin/config/search/search-api/server/default_solr_server/edit`
    * set "Solr host" to `solr`
    * set "Solr core" name to "dev"
    * Under "Advanced server configuration" set the "solr.install.dir" to `/opt/solr`
-5. `ddev restart`
+1. `ddev restart`

 ## Explanation

-This is the classic Drupal solr 8 recipe used for a long time by Drupal users and compatible with search_api_solr.
+This is the classic Drupal solr:8 recipe used for a long time by Drupal users and compatible with search_api_solr.

 * It installs a [`.ddev/docker-compose.solr.yaml`](docker-compose.solr.yaml) using the solr:8 docker image
 * A standard Drupal 9 solr configuration is included in [.ddev/solr/conf](.ddev/solr/conf)